Welder/Advanced Welder Certificate

 No. All required welding equipment is provided, including auto-darkening helmets and safety gear used during training. - Do I have to learn a specific style?

-No. The Basic Welding course introduces students to multiple welding processes.
-In the Advanced Welding courses, students have the opportunity to focus on specific welding styles and techniques aligned with their career interests and certification goals. - Does welding take a lot of math?
+No. The Welding I course introduces students to multiple welding processes.
+In the Welding II course, students have the opportunity to focus on specific welding styles and techniques aligned with their career interests and certification goals. - Does welding take a lot of math?

 Welding requires basic math and measurement skills, including:- Measuring and converting units